Water Cooler Maitland

 In addition to physical exertion, our organism needs an average of 1.5 liters of water per day.
 On top of that comes another 1 liter that we take with our diet.
 Every day, adults lose about 2.5 liters of fluid that must of course be compensated.
 If it is hot or the air dries, you should drink more water.
 But especially during exercise, the need for moisture increases drastically.

-2. Do not wait to drink with water until you are thirsty
+2. Do not wait to drink with water from your water cooler Maitland until you are thirsty

 A thirsty feeling is not a good indicator when you are exercising.
 Actually you are already too late and your body has a shortage of fluid (1% of the body weight).
 You must therefore be thirsty and drink more water than your body needs.
 Did you know that by losing 2% of your body weight your sporting performance decreases by 20%?
 Our advice?
 Drink every 5 to 10 minutes, even when it is cold.